projectsveltos/.github/profile/README.md

 ## 👏 Support this project

-If you like the project, please leave us a [:star:](https://github.com/projectsveltos/sveltos-manager) if you haven't done so yet.
+If you like the project, please [give us a](https://github.com/projectsveltos/sveltos-manager) [:star:](https://github.com/projectsveltos/sveltos-manager) if you haven't done so yet.
 Your support means a lot to us. **Thank you :pray:.**